A local automaton for the 2D toric code: Fault tolerance of the toric code automaton

 Run the automaton for a time $t$, and if the $t$ did not occur right after a circuit $\widetilde{FT}^n(\cI_0^{T'})$ for some integer $T' \leq T$, append noiseless gates to complete the circuit to $\widetilde{FT}^n(\cI_0^{T'})$.
 Then, act with a noiseless layer of $\widetilde{FT}^{n-1}(\widetilde{\EC})$ of both $X$ and $Z$ types, producing a state that we call $\rho_t$.
 Then, $\rho_t$ is a mixture of syndrome-free logical states of the toric code, and

-for some constant $A$, where $k = 34$ according to Prop.~\ref{proposition:gate-ec-prime-TC} and $p' = C p^\gamma$ for some positive constants $C, \gamma$. \end{corollary} \begin{proof} By Lemma \ref{lemma:approximate-replacement-tc}, the true state $\rho_t$ is close in trace distance to the state we would obtain under an approximate noise model, i.e. $\|\rho_t - \rho_{t, \text{appr}} \|_1 \leq 2 T' \exp(-KL)$.
+for some constant $A$, where $k = 34$ according to Prop.~\ref{proposition:gate-ec-prime-TC} and $p' = C p^\gamma$ for some positive constants $C, \gamma$. \end{corollary} \begin{proof} By Lemma \ref{lemma:approximate-replacement-tc}, the true state $\rho_t$ is close in trace distance to the state we would obtain under an approximate noise model (see App.~\ref{app:noisedetails} for the definition of the approximate noise model), i.e. $\|\rho_t - \rho_{t, \text{appr}} \|_1 \leq 2 T' \exp(-KL)$.
 Thus, we will consider $\rho_{t, \text{appr}}$ under a $p$-bounded approximate gadget noise model.
 Furthermore, by Lemma~\ref{lem:equiv_decoupled_gadget}, the resulting approximate gadget noise model is equivalent to $p'=Cp^\gamma$-bounded decoupled gadget noise model, to which we can now apply Corollary \ref{corollary:X-Z-FT}.

 Due to the application of a noise-free layer of $\widetilde{FT}^{n-1}(\widetilde{\EC})$ gadgets at the end, the state $\rho_{t, \text{appr}}$ is syndrome-free by the coarse-graining property in Lemma \ref{lemma:EC-coarse-grains}.
 This state can be written as a mixture of syndrome-free states from the ensemble $\{\ket{\psi}, L_i \ket{\psi}\}$ where $L_i$ denotes a logical Pauli operator (which can be represented as a product of $X$ and $Z$ logical operators).